xyxiaoyou/spark/README.md

 - [Usage guide](https://apache-spark-on-k8s.github.io/userdocs/) shows how to run the code
 - [Development docs](resource-managers/kubernetes/README.md) shows how to get set up for development
+- [Architecture docs](resource-managers/kubernetes/architecture-docs/) shows the high level architecture of Spark on Kubernetes
 - Code is primarily located in the [resource-managers/kubernetes](resource-managers/kubernetes) folder

 ## Why does this fork exist?